NYULibraries/dlts-fadesign-30_test-zek-on-ead-files-in-nyulibraries-findingaids_eads-repo/README.md

 find ead-files/ -type f -name *.xml -exec cat {} \; | zek > zek-types.go
 ```

+Some user and host identifying information was removed from the generation comment.

 How `ead-files/` was made:

 ```bash